evansgp/ansible-raspbian-ros/README.md

 - maybe split out the workspace into it's own repo?
 - make user and workspace directory configurable
-- fix/workaround reboot issue, currently causting an error in the `install-ros.yml` playbook and it needs to be killed (or wait for 10mins)
-  - it currently never completes as `Shared connection to 192.168.3.157 closed.` is continuously spammed, even though the target has rebooted fine
 - hardware specific clock settings